agude/agude.github.io/_posts/2019-08-05-2019_tour_de_france_plot.md

 [Peter Sagan][sagan], the [green jersey][green] winner, was only interested in sprints.
-He took it easy on the mountain stages to conserve energy, as you can see in the steep declines on stages 14 and 15 (the Pyrenees) and Stages 18--20 (the Alps).
-Most other riders performed similarly, as you can see, although some recovered time on stage 17 when the favorites let a large breakaway group escape and take a 20 minute advantage.
-Sagan did not make that group, as we can see.
+He took it easy on the mountain stages to conserve energy, as you can see in the steep declines on stages 14 and 15 (in the Pyrenees) and Stages 18--20 (in the Alps).
+Most other riders performed similarly, although some recovered time on stage 17 when the favorites let a large breakaway group escape and gain a 20 minute advantage.
+Sagan did not make that group, which is clear from his lack of rise on the plot.

 [Romain Bardet][bardet], the [polka dot jersey][polka_dot] winner, was fighting for the yellow jersey until stage 14 where he cracked and lost 20 minutes.
 This forced him to pivot to trying to win the climbing jersey, which meant he needed to be one of the first riders to reach the top of the remaining climbs.
-For the remaining stages he stayed with the favorites or attacked early, keeping his time behind pretty consistent.
+For the last few climbing stages he stayed with the favorites or attacked early, keeping his time behind pretty consistent.

 [sagan]: https://en.wikipedia.org/wiki/Peter_Sagan
 [green]: https://en.wikipedia.org/wiki/Points_classification_in_the_Tour_de_France